 Robert Johnson, mhssc year-round staffer, is

-Mark Stegall mural on the wall in the dining
+in the process of painting a Mark Stegall mural on the wall in the dining

 room at MHSSC.
 Here is the mural after